daemongaming/learn_Python/quizzes/quiz_1.md

 	print("Da Roach?
 Who's that?")
 ```

 5.)
-Give 1 example of a `for` loop that prints out 5 lines, starting with the number 69 and doubles the number on each line.
+Give 1 example of a `for` loop that prints out 5 lines, starting with the integer `69` and doubles the number on each line.